lvhoaa/KahootGPT/README.md

 - Supported user-friendly interface for usage and timely execution

 ## Guide & Illustration
-1. At every new question, click the key ctrl+alt+t to start the process
+1. At every new question, bind the keys Ctrl+Alt+t to start the process
 2. Use Pyautogui to capture the full screen, including questions and answer choices

 ![image](https://github.com/lvhoaa/KahootChatGPT/assets/87745938/80b3b774-913b-4268-9677-6153eecea146)